TechnicallyCoded/Discord-AntiPhishingBot-Public/README.md

 ***ALL RIGHTS RESERVED***

-*This can be translated to, for the average person, but is NOT limited to, the following restrictions:* You may NOT redistribute this in any way (especially if claiming it as your own) or include sections of the list (or the entire list) in your own works.
+*This can be translated to, for the average person, but is NOT limited to, the following restrictions:* You may NOT redistribute the list provided in any way (especially if claiming it as your own) or include sections of the list (or the entire list) in your own works.
 I also reserve the right to update these terms at any time without notice.

 **Exceptions:**
 - The lists in this repository may be USED (aka, retrieved at runtime) by your